ryley-o/EIPs/EIPS/eip-####.md

 The NFT Provenance Message Registry only allows the owner of an NFT to post messages about the NFT.
 The owner of an asset is properly incentivized to post messages that add value to the NFT asset.
 This aligned incentive will prevent a great deal of spam on the registry, especially for tokens of historical relevance.

-### Message count and index
+### Message Count, Messages by Owner, and Messages by Token Address

-The NFT Provenance Message Registry provides functions to get the number of messages posted about an NFT and to get a message by index.
-This allows for gas-bounded, simple access to the messages posted about an NFT, enabling projects to integrate the messages into their flow.
+The NFT Provenance Message Registry provides comprehensive functions for accessing provenance data.
+It allows for retrieving all messages posted by a specific owner address, fetching the number of messages posted about a particular NFT, and accessing messages by their index within a token's message array.
+Additionally, the registry can retrieve all messages associated with each token ID under a specific token address.
+These functions allow for gas-bounded, simple access to the messages posted about an NFT, enabling projects to integrate the messages into their flow.

 ## Backwards Compatibility